Fryzu/learning-git/README.md

 Learining GIT:

-Some of my very first pieces of code :)
+Some of my very first pieces of code in C :)